Barbarpotato/React-Hook-Fundamental/README.md

 ### useContext Hook
 useContext hook is used to create common data that can be accessed throughout the component hierarchy without passing the props down manually to each level.
 Access the <a href="https://github.com/Barbarpotato/React-Hook-Fundamental/tree/useContext">useContext</a> Branch to learn more.

+### useReducer Hook
+<a href="https://github.com/Barbarpotato/React-Hook-Fundamental/tree/useReducer">useReducer</a> is a React Hook that provides a way to manage state and perform state transitions in a React function component.
+It is similar to the redux library in that it allows you to centralize and manage the state of your application in a single location.